ANSSI-FR/MLA/README.md

 * `7zip` format requires to rebuild the entire archive while adding files to it (not streamable).
 It is also quite complex, and so harder to audit / trust when unpacking unknown archive
 * `journald` format is not streamable.
-Also, one writter / multiple reader is not needed here, thus releasing some constraints `journald` format have
+Also, one writer / multiple reader is not needed here, thus releasing some constraints `journald` format has
 * any archive + `age`: [age](https://age-encryption.org/) does not, as of MLA 2.0 release, support post quantum encryption nor signatures.
 * Backup formats are generally written to avoid things such as duplication, hence their need to keep bigger structures in memory, or not being